JoBCB/HackingP2_2019/Read_Me_Files/READ_ME_Lois_Simon.md

 Interface has many layers (like an union)

-Statement; Autonomy is a branch of natural science which deals with the structural organisation of living things.
+> Autonomy is a branch of natural science which deals with the structural organisation of living things.

 Living things; not only bodies but also systems (digital networks).